...at the corner of Corn and Beans

 For folks at The Mud Church, the sound of tractors and combines provides evidence of God’s creation, and the miracle of life.
 Perhaps that’s why we focus our mission projects on three categories: clean water, hunger, and youth.

-Those in our church family who don’t come from the farm are drawn to The Mud Church for a variety of reasons: an invitation from a friend, or they married into the church family, to name a couple.
-Ask them why, and they’ll probably tell you they like our peaceful, country setting; or they like our building with the beautiful stained glass windows.
+Many in our church family don’t come from the farm.
+They are drawn to The Mud Church for a variety of reasons: an invitation from a friend, or they married into the church family, to name a couple.
+Ask them why, and they’ll probably tell you they like the idea of a neighborhood church with a peaceful, country setting, and preaching and study that hits home.

-Mostly it’s this . . . whether at the corner of Corn and Beans, or at the corner of Main Street, the most important thing is that you go to a church where you can feel the presence of God, and be part of a church family that loves one another, and demonstrates that love as His servants.
+Mostly it’s this . . . whether at the corner of Corn and Beans, or at the corner of Main Street, the most important thing is that you go to a church where you can feel the presence of God, and be part of a church family that is working to make a difference in the neighborhood, and around the world.

 Pastor Jay Scott lives and works on a family farm.
 He brings a rural perspective with down-to-earth stories that illustrate how we are to live our lives according to the word and examples of Jesus Christ.